mhaskar/Bughound/README.md

 # Preconfigured Dashboards

 If you decided to use the official Bughound docker image, you will get a couple of ready to use dashboards that will help you to do your analysis.

+The following dashboards are available so far:
+* Bughound main dashboard
+* Command injection dashboard
+* Deserialization dashboard
+* XXE dashboard

+These dashboards will give you statistics about the functions and code snippets that was found in the code so you can start your tracing process.

+# Usage